Azuro-protocol/OpenRandom/README.md

 Both steps are separated in time and executed by different transactions.
 There can be many random numbers requests in one transaction.

 ***Step 1 Request***
-Request can be done calling `_requiestRandom()` functon, returns value is unique `requestId`.
+Request can be done calling `_requestRandom()` functon, returns value is unique `requestId`.
 Each request aims to be resolved after `responseRoundId` come.

 ***Step 2 Result***
 Result must be done calling `_fillResponse(uint256 requestId)` function.
 This function reads request parameter, request chainlink feed data with exact roundId.
 Recieved data used for getting random value and write results into request structure for use and proof.